Tag Archives: email second round

 The rest of the email setup is the address, user name, and any Bcc email addresses to include in emails by default.
 Plus you can create a signature using formatted text, images, hyperlinks — even tables — that appends automatically to the end of your emails.
 You can edit your signature in the default WYSIWYG word processor environment or as HTML markup.

-After setting up an email address, you can test it within this same function to see if you have the correct settings for sending emails within RB from this address.
+After setting up an email address, you can test it within this same function to see if you have the correct settings for sending emails within RB9 from this address.
 You can also view the sent email to see if you want to make any changes to the signature.

 General vs. personal email addresses